 USRA Liaison Officer: Lola IYIOLA, Office of Research

 The TWU USRA application process contains two parts: Part I is to be filled out by the student.
 Part II is to be filled out by the proposed supervisor.
-Hard copies of Parts I and II, along with a copy of the student’s unofficial transcript(s), must be submitted to the Scholarship Liaison Officer, Office of Research, at ORGS@twu.ca from your @mytwu.ca student email address.
+Parts I and II, together with the student’s unofficial transcript(s), must be submitted to the USRA Liaison Officer, Office of Research, at ORGS@twu.ca from your @mytwu.ca student email address.

-Amount of Award: Up to $9300, depending on the term of the award, plus up to $500 for consumables (if applicable)
+Amount of Award: Up to $9,772, depending on the term of the award, plus up to $500 for consumables (if applicable)

 Term of Award: Up to 16 weeks, and no fewer than 10 weeks (desired term to be indicated on the application)

-UGRC Requirement: *USRA recipients are required to present a project at TWU's annual Undergraduate Research Conference in the Spring semester.
+TWU CREATE Conference Requirement: USRA recipients are required to present a project at the TWU CREATE Conference in the Spring semester following their award.